-The colors we choose for our workplace design significantly influence employee mood, productivity, and overall workplace culture.
-Understanding the psychology of color can help create an environment that enhances well-being and efficiency.
-Here’s a closer look at how different colors can be strategically used in workplace design:
+The colors we choose for our workplace design significantly influence workplace color psychology, employee mood, employee experience, productivity, and overall workplace culture.
+Understanding the psychology of color in workplace design can help create an environment that enhances both well-being and performance.
+Here’s a closer look at office design color psychology and color meaning in office design:

 Blue